MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-table-storage-overview.md

 ## Support in data pipelines

+The Azure Table Storage connector supports the following capabilities in data pipelines:

 | Supported capabilities | Gateway | Authentication |
 | --- | --- | ---|
 | **Copy activity (source/-)** | None | Account key |
 | **Lookup activity** | None | Account key |

-To learn more about the copy activity configuration for Azure Table Storage in data pipelines, go to [Configure in a data pipeline copy activity](connector-azure-table-storage-activity.md).
+To learn more about the copy activity configuration for Azure Table Storage in data pipelines, go to [Configure in a data pipeline copy activity](connector-azure-table-storage-copy-activity.md).